From outdated to trust-building online store

 → Replicable framework for multiple brands

-Store structure, category taxonomy, and content strategy were later adapted to other brand projects, reducing setup and onboarding time.
+Store structure, category taxonomy, and content strategy were later adapted to other brand projects, reducing setup and workload.

 Problem-Solving